 Students can expect a challenging course in grammar, vocabulary, composition, and literature.
 They must be able to read and write independently.
 They will explore the different literary genres and read works such as The Odyssey, Romeo and Juliet, Great Expectations, To Kill a Mockingbird, and Of Mice and Men.
 Students will examine these works closely, analyzing their literary and thematic content through class discussions, writing assignments, oral presentations, and research activities.
+Students will also be introduced to the study of rhetoric in both written and visual texts.
 They will work toward writing proficient multi-paragraph essays.
 Students will be required to make formal and informal oral presentations.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.